easierbycode/luascript/README.md

 Translate Lua 5.2 to Javascript.

+This is 70% done.
+Mainly tables and metatables still need to be implemented and there is a bug in JISON holding part of the grammar.

 ## Intrinsic limitations

 Obviously, porting Lua to JavaScript has some feature limitations.
 Some of those limitations are obvious, like access to C endpoints, but some are not.
 These section outlines those limitations.